suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 # Introduction

 MOQT [MOQTransport] defines a media transport protocol that utilizes the QUIC network protocol [QUIC] and WebTransport[WebTrans] to move objects between publishers, subscribers and intermediaries.
 Track IDs are used to identify available tracks.
-The mapping of media characteristics to objects, as well as relative prioritization of those objects, is defined by a separate MoQ Streaming Format specification.
-Each streaming format identifies c Multiple streaming formats can operate concurrently over MoQT protocol.
-This document specifies normative requirements for these catalog definitions to ensure their compatibility across networks implementing the MoQ Base Protocol.

-This specification defines JSON encoded Catalog.
+MOQT Catalog captures details of media producer's tracks such as their identities, media profiles and relationships, for example.
+The mapping of media characteristics of objects with the tracks, as well as relative prioritization of those objects, are captured in separate MoQ Streaming Format specifications.
+This specification defines JSON encoded catalog.

 * {{catalog}} describes the MoQ Catalog format including examples.